j-lawrence-b1/string-path-search/README.md

     "python".
 Ditto with pip.

 ## Installation from pypi:
+This method is preferred because it also installs a standalone executable string_path_search.exe in the local Scripts directory.
 <pre>
 $ python -m pip install string_path_search --user
 </pre>
+**Note:** Pip will warn you if the local Scripts directory isn't in the shell's PATH.
+If not, you can add it via the control panel (Windows) or the .bashrc file (Linux).

 ## Installation from GitHub
 <pre>